frontenddogma/css-optimization-basics/manuscript/operation.md

 #### ID and Class Naming

-In times of a surprisingly alive OOCSS and BEM and Atomic CSS, ID and class naming has drowned as a developer topic, sinking to a second-order afterthought.
+In times of a surprisingly alive OOCSS and BEM and Atomic CSS [and, later, Tailwind], ID and class naming has drowned as a developer topic, sinking to a second-order afterthought.
 And yet when we consider that not all web projects are super-complex mega sites with internationally distributed teams of dozens of developers and third-party agencies in automated testing and deployment environments, in order to warrant presentational naming schemes because our guideline and communication processes are so difficult to implement that no hand knows what the other hand is doing—short pause—, we don’t need or benefit from naming schemes that sacrifice understandability and maintainability for brief presentational class soups from the 90’s (Atomic CSS).
 The time to know how to name IDs and classes, and to use _both_ aren’t over yet; IDs aren’t blindly to be shunned, just as little as universal selectors, `!important`, and shorthands.

 The [rules for ID and class naming](https://meiert.com/en/blog/best-practice-ids-and-classes/) are simple and lasting: